microsoftgraph/microsoft-graph-devx-content/README.md

 ### Contributing
 #### Sample Queries

+**Pre-requisites:**
+1. Download and Install Git to your machine https://git-scm.com/downloads
+2. Download and Install VS Code to your machine https://code.visualstudio.com/download

 To add sample queries follow these steps:
 1. Clone this repo (*microsoft-graph-devx-content*) in your local machine.
 2. Navigate to the file *sample-queries.json* in the *sample-queries* folder.